zalando/postgres-operator/docs/reference/operator_parameters.md

   changes PVC definition, off - disables resize of the volumes.
 Default is "ebs".
   When using OpenShift please use one of the other available options.

-* **enable_ebs_gp3_migration**
-  enable automatic migration on AWS from gp2 volumes to gp3 volumes, smaller than configured max size. it ignored that ebs gp3 is by default only 125mb/sec vs 250mb/sec for gp2 >= 333gb.

-* **enable_ebs_gp3_migration_max_size**
-  defines the maximum volume size until which auto migration happens, default 1tb which matches 3000iops default

 ## Kubernetes resource requests

 This group allows you to configure resource requests for the Postgres pods.